Interstitial Cystitis Specialist

 If you’re experiencing chronic pain or constant pressure in your bladder or pelvic area, you may be suffering from interstitial cystitis (IC).
-At Urology of Greater Atlanta, located in Metro Atlanta, our board-certified urologists are experts in diagnosing and treating this painful condition.
-Call or make an appointment online today for an IC consultation.
+At Urology of Greater Atlanta, the team of board-certified urologists provides expert diagnosis and treatment for this painful condition.
+Call us or request an appointment online today for an IC consultation.

 IC is an inflammatory condition affecting the lining of the bladder.
 IC is part of the painful bladder syndrome spectrum of diseases.
 IC interferes with the nerve signals between your bladder and your brain, triggering frequent urinary urges as well as other distressing symptoms.

 IC can go through periods of dormancy with flare-ups.
 Specific triggers can also cause symptoms to flare up, such as long periods of sitting, menstruation, sexual activity, or exercise.

 What are the signs and symptoms of IC?